-3. Choose.
-Press and release the Valet\/Program switch the number of times necessary to access the desired channel, then press the switch once more and Hold it.
+3. Select the receiver channel.
+Press and release the Valet®/Program switch the number of times necessary to access the desired channel.
+Once you have selected a channel, press and HOLD the Valet®/Program switch once more.
 The siren will chirp and the LED will blink the number of times corresponding to the channel that has been accessed.